simplelogica/nocms-blocks/doc/layouts.md

 * template: This is the name of partial that will be used to render the block.
   You can see more details in the rendering section.

+* template_layout: This is the name of partial that will be used as layout to render the template inside.
+(By default: 'block')

 * fields: All the fields that will be declared in the block.
 More details later.